-Ecommerce SKU number helps you learn exactly that and helps you cut off your inventory cost from you the lost making products.
+Ecommerce SKU number helps you learn exactly that and enables you to cut off your inventory cost from you the lost making products.

 Better Customer Experience

-You already know about the use of eCommerce SKU tracking numbers to recommend products to your customer.
+You already know about using eCommerce SKU tracking numbers to recommend products to your customer.

 Further, to improve the customer experience, the SKU tracking number is used to ensure the right product is shipped to your customers.

-Human error is among the most common issue that is faced during inventory management and shipment.
+Human error is among the most common issues faced during inventory management and shipment.
 The use of eCommerce SKU reduces this with great margin as it helps to track and learn about the products easily and quickly.

 How To Create SKU Number For Ecommerce?

-Creating an SKU is super easy and very subjective to each and every brand.
-While there is no fixed set of rules, here are some simple steps that are generally followed while creating SKU numbers for eCommerce.
+Creating an SKU is super easy and very subjective to every brand.
+While there is no fixed set of rules, some simple steps are generally followed while creating SKU numbers for eCommerce.

 Keep the Information in Descending Order

 For most SKUs, the brand name is often the first part of the stock-keeping unit.
-Then is the type of product, followed by some more information about the product itself.
-This hierarchy helps in sharing the information precisely without any scope of confusion.
+Then is the product type, followed by more information about the product itself.
+This hierarchy helps in sharing the info precisely without any scope of confusion.